MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/deprecation-of-software-publisher-certificates-and-commercial-release-certificates.md

 No, all production driver packages must be submitted to, and signed by Microsoft.

-### Does every new version of my driver package need to be resubmitted to Hardware Dev Center?
+### Does every new production version of a driver package need to be signed by Microsoft?

-Yes, every time a driver package is rebuilt, it must be re-signed by Microsoft
+Yes, every time a production version of a driver package is rebuilt, it must be signed by Microsoft

 ### Will we continue to be able to sign non-driver code with our existing 3rd party issued certificates after 2021?

 Yes, these certificates will continue to work until they expire.
-Code signed by these certificates will only be able to run in user mode, and will not be allowed to run in the kernel, unless it has a valid Microsoft signature.
+Code which is signed using these certificates will only be able to run in user mode, and will not be allowed to run in the kernel, unless it has a valid Microsoft signature.

 ### Will I be able to continue using my EV certificate for signing submissions to Hardware Dev Center?